Eziclip

 2. 2

-Pick a level + format
+Pick a level + output format

 3. 3